Builderb0y/BigGlobe/scripting docs/2 - Builtin environment.md

 * `object.isnt(Type)` returns true if object is null or can't be cast to Type, false otherwise.
 If you've used java before, this is a negated instanceof check.
 * `value.as(Type)` is alternate syntax for `Type(value)`.
 The value is explicitly cast to Type.
 * `number.isBetween[min, max]` returns true if number is between min and max.
 Just like enhanced for loops over ranges, square brackets specify an inclusive interval, and parentheses specify an exclusive interval.
 And yes, you can mix and match them. `x.isBetween[5, 10)` is basically syntax sugar for `x >= 5 && x < 10`.
 As usual, x is only ever evaluated once, not twice.

+# Fields

+* minecraftVersion.major - always 1, since Minecraft 2.0 was an april fools day joke, and no other version of Minecraft that Big Globe supports starts with anything except 1.
+* minecraftVersion.minor - the middle number in the version.
+For example, the minor version of Minecraft 1.20.4 is 20.
+* minecraftVersion.bugfix - the last number in the version.
+For example, the bugfix version of Minecraft 1.20.4 is 4.
+* MinecraftVersion.CURRENT - the version of Minecraft that your game is running.

+# Casting

+* MinecraftVersion(String) - creates a MinecraftVersion.
+Useful for comparing 2 versions, because you can do `MinecraftVersion.CURRENT > MinecraftVersion('1.20.4')`.